A civic-technology company building the infrastructure citizens deserve.

 The Department of Defense has failed every audit since Congress first required them.
 An $824B budget; seven consecutive failures; no one can fully account for the money.

-Of ~34,000 surveillance requests filed since 1979, fewer than a dozen have been denied.
+Of roughly 34,000 surveillance requests filed since 1979, fewer than a dozen have been denied.
 The secret court that authorizes domestic surveillance almost never says no.

 More than eighteen professional influencers for every member of Congress, spending a record $4.44 billion in 2024 alone.
 They read the bills.
 You don't.